joaomelo/calystone/README.md

 The two most relevant features are note taking and task management.
 The goal is to let you create and read text notes so that your file system becomes a knowledge base.
 It enhances the editing experience by supporting formats like [markdown](https://en.wikipedia.org/wiki/Markdown).

 Secondly, the task management feature is activated when you create a file with the `.todo` extension.
 These files have a special editor that enables tracking of progress, priority, tags, and dates, for example.

-Todo files appear within your folder structure and are also organized by priority in a tag-based outline.
+Calystone also supports access to files through certain cloud providers, mainly to enhance usability on mobile devices where we usually don't have contextualized files locally.

+Unlike when navigating through our files using the file system directly, be aware that network data is used when accessing files through these services.
+It’s also important to understand that although the project has a strong position on [privacy](docs/PRIVACY_POLICY.md), when using those services you will be bound to their own terms and policies.

 ## Motivation